iamtburger/cards/README.md

 ## There's still a lot to do

-- Adding unit tests
+- Add more unit tests
-- Upgrade the language model from `text-davinci-003` to `gpt-3.5-turbo`
-- Refine parsing logic for new model